Warning: Undefined variable $output in /home/p9wp8b73xe2l/public_html/wp-content/themes/business-pro-theme/page.php on line 196

 Common Treatments for Vertigo

-• “wait it out” approach to see if the brain can adapt
+• “Wait it out approach” to see if the brain can adapt

-• vestibular rehabilitation
+• Vestibular rehabilitation

-• physical therapy
+• Physical therapy

-Individualized Treatment Plan for Vertigo:
+Individualized Treatment Plan for Vertigo

 At Georgia Chiropractic Neurology Center, we specialize in understanding vestibular imbalances, concussions and other central nervous system deficits.
 Our team is trained to look at the nervous system with a unique approach, making our doctors successful at treating cases that are often not resolved in the traditional medical practice.
+After a detailed initial examination, our team will develop a Healthy Brain Now™ treatment plan specifically based on your exam findings to help you get back to your life because every type of vertigo is unique and requires an individualized diagnosis and treatment plan.

-If you have questions please feel free to contact us or call our office at 770-664-4288
+If you have questions please feel free to contact us or call our office at 770-664-4288.

 Request a Consult